0cjs/sedoc/8bit/sharp/README.md

   - Pin 1: CVBS.
 Pin 3: `C̅S̅Y̅N̅C̅`

 CMT:
 - Internal 9-pin connector for MZ-1T01 CMT.
-Read/write 3.5mm mono jacks
+Read/write 3.5mm mono jacks for
-  for external CMT.
+  external CMT.
 "Push Record/Play" messages do not appear when using external CMT.
+- 1200 baud.
+Format given in [[ssm] p.13 P.14].
+Each data block written
+  twice.
+Header includes 16-char name, file size, load/exec addresses and 124-byte "comment" not usually used, but S-BASIC has a "save a copy" program hidden in there.

 References